 Casas really give you an authentic opportunity to engage with Cubans while you stay in Cuba.
-From strolling through the various neighborhoods, to engaging in conversations with locals, to receiving unfiltered recommendations that you wouldn't have with hotel staff, plus real, homemade food.
-Whats not to love?!
+From strolling through the various neighborhoods to engaging in conversations with locals, to receiving unfiltered recommendations that you wouldn't have with hotel staff, plus real, homemade food.
+What's not to love?!
 Lianet from Cuba knows all the best places if you are looking for a perfect experience.

 If a casa particular just isn't for you, there are, of course, hotels, resorts, and hostels to stay in in Cuba as well.

 If you're strictly a hostel person, you can read reviews of hostels in Cuba on TripAdvisor and then contact the hostel directly.
 A note though: if you tend to prefer a private room in a hostel, we recommend staying in a casa.
 And a basic casa isn't going to be much different in price from a dorm bed so why not have a room of your own and enjoy